BiCi Co.’s programs support our mission of increasing mobility and access to jobs while supporting bicycle skills and

-Earn-a-Bike is an eight-week evening course which introduces Hartford youth to the world of bicycles.
-Participants leave the program with a bicycle that they tuned up themselves.
+Earn-a-Bike is a hands-on, bicycle-based, eight-week training program which introduces Hartford young people to the world of bicycles.
+Participants leave the program with a bicycle that they have tuned up and customized themselves.

-Teens aged 13-18 earn their bicycle by learning about maintenance, Hartford’s bike history, bicycle science, and safety skills.
+Young people aged 13-19 earn their bicycle by learning about maintenance, Hartford’s bike history, bicycle science, and safety skills.
 Contact the Shop Manager to learn when the next course begins and to get your teenager on the waiting list.

-2017 Earn-a-Bike (teen program) – Registration form here.
+Earn-a-Bike – Registration form here.
 Get on the list by sending your contact information to firstname.lastname@example.org.
 Ages 13-19.
 Our Spring program starts in February and our Fall program in October.
 The class runs for 8 weeks with meetings twice a week, days based on participant survey.
 Applicants that complete the course earn a bicycle they fix themselves, bike lights, a helmet, and a bicycle lock.
 Applications close once the class reaches capacity.